SiaFoundation/siad/modules/renter/skynetblacklist/README.md

 The Persistence subsystem is responsible for the disk interaction and ensuring safe and performant ACID operations.
-An append only structure is used with a length of good bytes encoded in the metadata.
+An append only structure is used with a length of fsync'd bytes encoded in the metadata.

 **Exports**
  - `Update`